CarlKCarlK/anipaint/README.md

 Notes:
 * Python is very picky about using spaces (not tabs)
 * Python is very picky about columns lining up
-* It will not render an output that is already there
+* AniPaint will not render an output that is already there
     * So, to get a fresh render, delete the output and aim it out new output folder.
 * "top_folder" is just a convenience.
 * File paths can use "/" or "\\", but if they use "\\" the string must